rishabhkunwar04/JAVA/JAVA/Java LLD/src/Creational_Pattern/builderPattern/Readme.md

 2. Object construction is complex or involves multiple steps **disadvantage** : extra boiler plate code added for obj creation

+**Immutability and Builder**
+Builder pattern promotes immutability because:
+- All fields are set inside the builder, not changed after construction.
+- The built object can have only getter methods (no setters).
+- Ensures thread-safety and predictable behavior in concurrent environments.

 ```java
 ## Without Builder Pattern (Telescoping Constructor Problem)